pipeforce/pipeforce.github.io/docs/guides/workflows/010_basics.md

 global/app/vacation-request/pipeline/myPipeline
 ```

-Then, you need to configure your System Task like this to automatically pick-up and execute this pipeline in case the system task is executed by the workflow:
+Then, you need to configure your System Task like this to automatically pick-up and execute this pipeline, in case the system task is executed by the workflow:

-1. Make sure the Id of the BPMN workflow is the same name as the app: `vacation-request`.
+1. Make sure the Id of the BPMN workflow has the same name as the app: `vacation-request`.

-2. Make sure the Id of the System Task which should execute the pipeline has the same name as the pipeline: `myPipeline`.
+2. Make sure the Id of the System Task, which should execute the pipeline, has the same name as the pipeline: `myPipeline`.

 3.  **Do not** define any pipeline parameter in the System Task.

-When executed, the System Task automatically searches for a pipeline in given app folder and executes it.
+When executed, the System Task automatically searches for a pipeline in the given app folder and executes it.

 ![](../../img/validation-request.png)